A link condition for simplicial complexes, and CUB spaces: Norms on simplicial complexes

 It turns out that there are two natural norms on the standard $\tilde{A}_n$ simplex: \bit \item The standard $\ell^2$ Euclidean norm. \item The norm $\|x\| = \sup_{1 \leq i \neq j \leq n+1} |x_i-x_j|$, which we will call \emph{standard polyhedral norm}. \eit

-Note that the standard polyhedral norm can also be described more naturally as the quotient of the standard column $C \subset \R^{n+1}$, endowed with the standard $\ell^\infty$ metric, under the diagonal translation action by $\R$.
-The standard Euclidean metric is also the quotient of the standard Euclidean metric of $C \subset \R^{n+1}$ by the diagonal translation action by $\R$.
+Note that the standard polyhedral norm on $\R^n$ can also be described more naturally as the quotient of $\R^{n+1}$, endowed with the standard $\ell^\infty$ metric, under the diagonal translation action by $\R$.
+The unit ball of the standard polyhedral norm is also the quotient of the standard column $C \subset \R^{n+1}$, under the diagonal translation action by $\R$.
+Note that the standard Euclidean metric on $\R^n$ is also the quotient of the standard Euclidean metric on $\R^{n+1}$.

 \mk

 Also note that both metrics are invariant under a (possibly order-reversing) cyclic permutation of the vertices of the standard $\tilde{A}_n$ simplex.
 This is easier to see in the column picture, since for instance $(x_1,x_2,\dots,x_{n+1}) \in C \mapsto (x_2,x_3,\dots,x_{n+1},x_1-1) \in C$ is an isometry for both the standard Euclidean and the standard polyhedral norm.
 However, an order-reversing permutation of the vertices of the standard $\tilde{A}_n$ simplex does not lift to an isometry of the standard column $C$, but it still induces an isometry of the standard $\tilde{A}_n$ simplex for either norm.